Security

 # Password Policy

-- Minimum password length value: This number dictates the minimum number of characters a password must have.
-A password must be between 12 and 128 characters long.
+• Minimum password length value: This value determines the minimum length that a password must have, it must be between 12 and 128 characters.

-- Require at least one lowercase letter (a - z)
+• Require at least one lowercase letter (a - z): This option ensures that the password contains at least one lowercase letter.

-- Require at least one capital letter (A - Z)
+• Require at least one capital letter (A - Z): This option ensures that the password contains at least one capital letter.

 # Session expiration policy